samfauble/travel-app/README.md

 - I have three .scss files in the styles folder

 ## Instructions to Install
+#### Obtain API Keys
+In order for this app to work, API access to the following APIs is required:
+- Dark Sky API
+- Pixabay API
+- Geonames API

+Upon obtaining access to the above APIs:
+- Place the Pixabay API key in the getImage.js file in the specificed places
+- Place the Geonames username and Dark Sky API key in the getWeather.js file in the specified places

 #### Spin up the server
 To spin up the Express server
 1. navigate the command prompt to the project repo folder (capstone-project-sub)